utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

   - Keep it Public.
   - DO NOT include a README here, or a gitignore or license.
 - In the resulting directions, copy the line that starts with `git remote add`
-- Go back to you VS Code Terminal and use that command to connect your local repo to the Github repo.
+- Go back to you VS Code Terminal and paste that command into your Terminal and run it to connect your local repo to the Github repo.
 - Do `git push origin master` push your local code to Github.
 - Go back to Github and refresh to make sure your files made it.

 ### Adding a new file

-We're going to use the Integrated Terminal again to create yet another a new file.
+We're going to use the Integrated Terminal again (I'm just going to say "Terminal" from now on) to create yet another a new file.

-- Go into the Integrated Terminal and use the `touch` command to create a new file, **using your name** for the file name.
+- Go into the Terminal and use the `touch` command to create a new file, **using your name** for the file name.
 It will be a Markdown file:

 ```bash
 touch myname.md